 The tool itself is similar to the rotary blade but it has indentions in the blade that will leave perforations when cutting.

 You can also tell it apart from the other blades by the number.
-The Cricut perforation tip has an 11 engraved in the side to tell it apart from the other tips.
+The Cricut perforation tip has an 11 engraved in the side to help you tell it apart from the other tips.

 This tool is another addition to the line up that works with the QuickSwap housing.
 That means you only need one housing and can use multiple tips with it.
 Want to see how the QuickSwap housing works?
 Head here for a short video!

-Putting the Cricut Perf Blade in the Cricut Maker
+Putting the Cricut Perforation Blade in the Cricut Maker

 Just remove the protective cap.